-Please let the Office of Global Engagement know of your departure and arrival plans by completing the online "Flight Itinerary" on your study abroad account.
-If you make changes to your travel after submitting the online form, please contact the Office of Global Engagement to update the information.
+Please let the study abroad office know of your departure and arrival plans by completing the online "Flight Itinerary" on your study abroad account.
+If you make changes to your travel after submitting the online form, please contact the Study Abroad office to update the information.
 While you may not think it's necessary, always let someone know about any trips you are taking outside of your host country.
 They may need the information in case of an emergency.
-Also, remember to send a quick text message or email to a trusted contact upon arrival.
+Also remember to send a quick text message or email to a trusted contact upon arrival.